 All We Are Saying, David Sheff

-The vocal harmonies are one of the most distinctive aspects of the much-admired Because.
-Lennon, McCartney and Harrison sang together, and overdubbed their voices twice more, giving the effect of nine voices.
+The vocal harmonies are one of the most distinctive aspects of the much-admired ‘Because’.
+Lennon, Paul McCartney, and George Harrison sang together, and overdubbed their voices twice more, giving the effect of nine voices.

 John wrote this tune.
 The backing is a bit like Beethoven.
 And three-part harmony right throughout.
 Paul usually writes the sweeter tunes, and John writes the, sort of, more the rave-up things, or the freakier things.
 But John’s getting to where he doesn’t want to.
 He just wants to write twelve-bars.
 But you can’t deny it, I think this is possibly my favourite one on the album.
 The lyrics are so simple.
 The harmony was pretty difficult to sing.
 We had to really learn it.
 But I think that’s one of the tunes that will impress most people.
 It’s really good.